mathigon/parser/README.md

 # Mathigon Markdown Parser

-This is a Grunt plugin to parse the
+This is a Gulp plugin to parse the
 [custom Markdown format](https://github.com/mathigon/textbooks/wiki/content.md)
 used by [Mathigon’s textbooks](https://github.com/mathigon/textbooks).